AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/importing-assets-with-adobe-experience-manager.md

 >[!AVAILABILITY]
 >
->Not all customers have purchased this feature.
-Please contact your Customer Success Manager for details.
+>Not everyone has purchased this feature.
+Please contact the Adobe Account Team (your Account Manager) for details.

 >[!PREREQUISITES]
 >